 The act of running out a batsman before the bowler deliveries the ball is termed as ‘Mankading’ in the rule books.
 This is a different sought of a ‘run-out’ as the ball is still in the hands of the bowler before he completes his action.
 These mankading moments in cricket stirred a lot of controversies among the fans and the experts.

-This is not a new concept as the first dismissal through Mankading took place in 1747.
+This is not a new concept as the first dismissal through Mankading took place in 1948.
 When Indian bowler Vinoo Mankad ran out Bill Brown during India’s tour of Australia.
 Since then this mode of dismissal has had divided opinions in the World of Cricket.
 Some call it fair and within the rules of the game and some terms it as ‘unfair’.
+But after MCC’s announcement on Wednesday (8 March 2022), it appears that the debate would finally come to an end.

 Here are the Top 5 Mankading moments in cricket of all time: